Financial

 Referrals

 Like many apps these days, Mana offers rewards to those who refer friends.
-Currently, those who successfully refer friends — meaning they use your invite code, open an account, and activate their card — will earn 1,000 Mana (which equals $10).
-Additionally, the person being referred will also earn 1,000 Mana.
-It seems that this applies to the free account and not just Pro, but it’s not 100% clear.
+Currently, those who successfully refer friends — meaning they use your invite code, open an account, and activate their card — will earn up to 750 Mana (which equals $7.50).
+Specifically, it’s 750 for Pro and 250 for Lite.
+Additionally, the person being referred will also earn 750 Mana for a Pro subscription and 250 Mana for a Lite subscription.
 On that note, if you want to use my code, feel free to try kyleb2775.

 VR

 Finally, I feel as though I really need to mention that Mana apparently offers a VR banking experience.
 This isn’t a joke — this is real life… as far as I can tell.
 Looking on the site, this apparently requires something called Sidequest.
 From there, you can toggle on the VR headset pairing option in settings.
-I obviously didn’t try this feature out but here’s a video from the site so you believe me:
+I obviously didn’t try this feature out but here’s a video from the site:

 Final Thoughts on Mana

 Overall, I think there are things for gamers and normies alike to enjoy about Mana.
-First, the ability to play some fairly fun mobile games and earn real-world rewards (regardless of how small) is pretty nice.
-Similarly, the multipliers — even for the free account — are fairly solid.
+First, the ability to play some fairly fun games and earn real-world rewards (regardless of how small) is pretty nice.
+Similarly, the multipliers are fairly solid for a debit card.
 Plus, the ability to cash out as few as 50 Mana (or fewer if you’re buying a game or hardware) means you won’t need to wait too long before making use of your accrued points.
-All of these factors make Mana worth having if you’re even slightly interested in gaming.
+All of these factors made Mana worth having if you’re even slightly interested in gaming.

-As for the downsides, Mana does not currently offer any interest on funds.
-This wouldn’t have been too big of a deal in the past but, with savings APYs now topping 3% in many cases, it’s a definite sore spot.
+As for other downsides, Mana does not currently offer any interest on funds.
+This wouldn’t have been too big of a deal in the past but, with savings APYs now topping 4% in many cases, it’s a definite sore spot.
 To be fair, though, it is a checking account and not a savings account, so the absence of interest isn’t a dealbreaker

-All things considered, I’ve been enjoying using the free version of Mana and using it to simply earn points to then redeem for gift cards.
-More importantly, I’m looking forward to seeing how the app grows as it seems there’s already a pretty dedicated fanbase (if their Discord server is any indication).
-So, while I wouldn’t recommend the Premium version unless the gift cards make sense for you, I do think the free Mana account is at least worth a look.
+All things considered, while I enjoyed using Mana in the past and earning points that I redeemed for gift cards, I haven’t renewed my subscription.
+Nevertheless, I’m looking forward to seeing how the app grows as it seems there’s already a pretty dedicated fanbase (if their Discord server is any indication).